Germany and Poland: Holocaust and Genocide Studies – CLOSED

-Faculty co-leaders: Professor Natalie Bormann (who grew up in Germany) & Veronica Czastkiewicz (who holds dual Polish-US citizenship) (firstname.lastname@example.org)
+Faculty Leaders: Professor Natalie Bormann (firstname.lastname@example.org) & Veronica Czastkiewicz (email@example.com)

 POLS 4937 – Government and Politics: Learning Abroad in Germany and Poland

 INTL 4944 – Dialogue of Civilizations: The role of Trauma and Collective Memory in Europe today

 The Dialogue works closely with the Institute of Contemporary History (Institut fuer Zeitgeschichte, IfZ), which is a national research institution with locations in Munich and Berlin.
 The Institute is affiliated with the University of Munich (Ludwig-Maximilian Universitaet, LMU), one of Germany’s oldest and most prestigious Universities.

 The program offered to our students is sponsored by the EU (the European Holocaust Research Infrastructure, EHRI).